 Take time to watch your rabbit and get ready to say ‘no’ when they go to chew something they shouldn’t.
 Keep doing this until they no longer show interest.
 Don’t expect them to stop straight away, it will take time & patience.

-Use mats or tiles to cover any bits of carpet that are of interest to your bunny, corners tend to be a favourite.
+Use mats or ceramic tiles to cover any bits of carpet that are of interest to your bunny.
+Corners tend to be a favourite.
 Use cushions or draught excluders to block any gaps.
 Use galvanised wire panels, cut into rectangles and bed round corners of walls that your rabbit is showing interest in.
 You can also bend these panels round furniture too.

 When it comes to go back into their own area, use the word ‘bedtime’ or ‘bed’ and they will soon associate this word with going back in.